Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 3. The file name extension '.pyw' prevents the opening of a terminal window when running the script as a cron job.

 4. For advanced usage of 1Wire temperature sensors with the Linux kernel driver study [Timo Furrer's w1thermsenso package](https://pypi.org/project/w1thermsensor/).
-This package is not used used here.
+This package is not used here.